Brand Name Latuda Common Name lurasidone

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Blood clots: Lurasidone may increase the risk of blood clots, especially in the lower leg.
 Talk to your doctor or pharmacist if you have risk factors for developing blood clots (e.g., a family history of blood clots, recent major surgery, immobility due to air travel or other reason).
+Contact your doctor immediately if you experience symptoms such as sharp pain and swelling in the leg, difficulty breathing, chest pain, blurred vision, or difficulty speaking.

 Body temperature: This medication, like other antipsychotic medications, can disrupt the body's ability to control body temperature.
 People who exercise vigorously, who are exposed to extreme heat, are dehydrated, or are taking anticholinergic medications (e.g., benztropine, oxybutynin) are more at risk.
 Contact your doctor as soon as possible if you feel very hot and are unable to cool.